MartinaToffoli/MartinaToffoli/README.md

 ## :woman_technologist: About Me

-I am a Master Degree student in the Artificial Intelligence at the University of Verona.
+I am a Master's Degree student in the Artificial Intelligence at the University of Verona.
 I am looking forward to exploring this field through an internship experience. :mag:

 ## 🔧 Technologies & Tools